d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 f^{(n)}(x) = \frac{d^{n}f}{dx^{n}} = \left(\frac{d}{dx}\right)^{n} f.
 $$

 Below, we visualize the $f^{(2)}(x)$, $f^{(1)}(x)$, and $f(x)$.
 First, if the second derivative $f^{(2)}(x)$ is a positive constant, that means that the first derivative is increasing.
 As a result, the first derivative $f^{(1)}(x)$ may start out negative, becomes zero at a point, and then becomes positive in the end.
 Therefore, the function $f$ itself decreases, flattens out, then increases.
-In other words, the function $f$ curves up, and has a single minimum.
+In other words, the function $f$ curves up, and has a single minimum as is shown in :numref:`fig_positive-second`.

 ![If we assume the second derivative is a positive constant, then the fist derivative in increasing, which implies the function itself has a minimum.](../img/posSecDer.svg)
+:label:`fig_positive-second`

 Second, if the second derivative is a negative constant, that means that the first derivative is decreasing.
 Following that the first derivative may start out positive, becomes zero at a point, and then becomes negative.
 Hence, the function $f$ itself increases, flattens out, then decreases.
-In other words, the function $f$ curves down, and has a single maximum.
+In other words, the function $f$ curves down, and has a single maximum as is shown in :numref:`fig_negative-second`.

 ![If we assume the second derivative is a negative constant, then the fist derivative in decreasing, which implies the function itself has a maximum.](../img/negSecDer.svg)
+:label:`fig_negative-second`

 Third, if the second derivative is a always zero, then the first derivative will never change---it is constant!
-This means that $f$ increases at a fixed rate, and $f$ is itself a straight line.
+This means that $f$ increases at a fixed rate, and $f$ is itself a straight line  as is shown in :numref:`fig_zero-second`.

 ![If we assume the second derivative is zero, then the fist derivative is constant, which implies the function itself is a straight line.](../img/zeroSecDer.svg)
+:label:`fig_zero-second`

 To sum up, the second derivative can be interpreted as giving the way that the function $f$ curves.
 A positive second derivative leads to a upwards curve, while a negative second derivative means that $f$ curves downwards, and a zero second derivative means that $f$ does not curve at all.